beccaob/moonlight-alibi/README.md

 ### Promises Section

-* This section aims to inform the user of Moonlight Alibi's work ethic and
+* This section aims to inform the user of Moonlight Alibi's work ethic in the hopes of getting them to enquire about a booking.
+There is an enquiry button below the promises section that links to the booking page to aid this.

+![promises]